mlsmithjr/transcoder/README.md

 But if you encode certain media differently then having the rules system make it a little easier using various options depending on the media attributes.
 No specific criteria is required - use the ones applicable to your rule.
-The name of each rule is just a brief string describing the rule and is displayed in output to confirm which profile was selected for encoding.

 Rule evaluation is as follows: for each input media file, compare against each rule criteria.
-They must all match in order for the given profile to be selected for encoding.
+All criteria of a rule must all match in order for the given profile to be selected for encoding.
 If any one fails, evaluation continues to the next rule.
 If there are no matches, the *default* rule is selected.